 Welcome to the MySQL monitor.
 Commands end with ; or \g.

 - Download a standard SQL client such as MySQL Workbench and SQLyog.
-SQLyog is taken as an example here.
+Here we take SQLyog as an example.

-- Open SQLyog, select File > New Connection, enter the corresponding host address, port, username, and password, and click Connect.
+- Open SQLyog, select File > New Connection, enter host address, port, username and password, and click Connect.

-- Username: Enter the name of the account created earlier.
+- Username: enter the account name created earlier.

-TDSQL supports connecting via program drivers.
-This document uses Java JDBC Driver for MySQL (Connector/J) as an example to describe how to connect to TDSQL.
+TDSQL for MySQL supports connecting with program drivers.
+This document uses Java JDBC Driver for MySQL (Connector/J) as an example.

-- Download the .jar package of JDBC from MySQL's official website and import it into the library referenced by Java.
+- Download a JDBC jar package from the MySQL official website, and import it to the library referenced in Java.

-public static final String url = "public network address";
+public static final String url = "public/private network address";

 public static final String name = "com.mysql.jdbc.Driver";